Somatic Therapy

 How Somatic Therapy Integrates With EMDR

+Somatic therapy and EMDR work perfectly together.
 EMDR helps reprocess traumatic memories.
 Somatic therapy helps regulate and restore the nervous system between and during that work.

 Increase nervous system resilience